ophub/amlogic-s9xxx-armbian/documents/README.md

 ##### 12.7.2.4 Modify Network Connection MAC Address

-Modify the MAC address on the network connection to resolve MAC address conflicts on the local network.
+Change the MAC address on a network connection to resolve MAC address conflicts.

 ###### 12.7.2.4.1 Method 1: Use the `nmcli` command to change the MAC address